Grant programme seeks to advance novel therapies for rare diseases

 - Of particular interest are discoveries that have a proven genetic basis, are applicable to multiple rare diseases, and/or impact common diseases.

-- Award is open to academic investigators at accredited medical centers, research institutions and universities in the United Kingdom.
+- Academic investigators at accredited medical centers, research institutions and universities in the United Kingdom.

 - Lead investigator must have an MD or PhD or equivalent.